JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 * in WebStorm you go to the settings, Languages & Frameworks, JavaScript, Libraries, click on Add... and choose the framework type *Custom*, click the + icon and attach the file.
 * in Visual Studio Code, you add the `index.d.ts` file in the root of your project, and also put a file named `jsconfig.json` there (you can leave that file empty).

-The definitions [are also in](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/thunderbird-webext-browser) the `@types` repository, also known as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), so a development environment can install it from that repository as `@types/thunderbird-webext-browser`.
+The definitions [are also in](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/thunderbird-webext-browser) the `@types` repository, also known as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), and in the [npm repository](https://www.npmjs.com/package/@types/thunderbird-webext-browser), so a development environment can install it from those sources as `@types/thunderbird-webext-browser`.

 <details><summary><b>Submitting updates to DefinitelyTyped</b> (click the arrow for details)</summary>
 The DefinitelyTyped repository will accept updates in the form of pull requests.
+See [the detailed documentation](./doc/TypeScript%20Declaration%20files.md#Publishing-to-DefinitelyTyped).
+A brief summary:

 * Update your personal fork of the DefinitelyTyped repository
 * Sparse-clone (or pull) your fork to your computer